 Records of regular soldiers, militia volunteers, Navy personnel and members of auxilary.

-A detail-rich collection of over 80,000 files from applications by officers and enlisted men who served in the Revolutionary War.
+A detail-rich collection of more than 80,000 files from applications by officers and enlisted men who served in the Revolutionary War.

 Compilation of more than 850,000 records of Massachusetts soldiers and sailors serving in the Army or Navy during the Revolutionary War.